COVID-19 Updates: uc.edu/publichealth

 The State of Ohio has awarded specialized scholarships to innovative STEMM (Science, Technology, Engineering, Mathematics, and Medicine) academic programs.
 Several proposals by University of Cincinnati faculty have been selected to provide scholarship funding and programmatic benefits to recruit and retain Ohio STEMM students.

-To be considered for these renewable awards offered in engineering, sciences, and allied health, mathematics with a focus in actuarial science, medical sciences, or nursing, incoming first-year students must submit a complete admission application (including transcript and official test scores) at UC by December 1st of their senior year.
+To be considered for these renewable awards offered in engineering, sciences, and allied health, mathematics with a focus in actuarial science, medical sciences, or nursing, incoming first-year students must submit a complete admission application (including transcript) at UC by December 1st of their senior year.
 Limited awards will be determined by the colleges of these academic disciplines.

 Alumni Legacy Scholarships